-It will also be compulsory for students to participate in the Dante Alighieri Poetry Competition in June at Melbourne University.
+Students will also participate in the Dante Alighieri Poetry Competition in June at Melbourne University.
 Students may also have the opportunity to travel on a tour to Italy and Europe (numbers permitting).
 Alternatively, students may choose to travel to Italy in December/January as part of the exchange program in preparation for the VCE year.